Nikhil-Banerjee/263-OR-Project/README.md

-# ENGSCI 263  - Woolworths Operations Research Projects
+# ENGSCI 263  - Woolworths Operations Research Project

 ## Project Overview
 For this project, our aim was to develop a computer model to analyse the impact of a store closure